Federal Convention (German Confederation)

-The Federal Convention (or Confederate Diet Bundesversammlung or Bundestag) was the only central institution of the German Confederation (Deutscher Bund) from 1815 until 1848, and from 1850 until 1866.
+The Federal Convention (or Confederate Diet Bundesversammlung or Bundestag) was the only general joint institution of the German Confederation (Deutscher Bund) from 1815 until 1848, and from 1851 until 1866.
 The Federal Convention had its seat in the Palais Thurn und Taxis in Frankfurt.
 It was organized as a permanent congress of envoys of the member states.

 Origin

 The German Confederation and its Diet came into existence as a result of the Congress of Vienna in 1815 after the defeat of Napoleon.
 The original task was to create a new constitutional structure for Germany after the dissolution of the Holy Roman Empire eight years before.
 The princes of the German states wanted to keep their sovereignty, therefore the German Confederation was created as a loose confederation of independent monarchist states, but included four free cities as well.
-The founding act was the German Federal Act of June 8, 1815 (German: Deutsche Bundesakte), which was part of the treaty of the Congress of Vienna.
+The founding act was the German Federal Act of 8 June 1815 (German: Deutsche Bundesakte), which was part of the treaty of the Congress of Vienna.